mgjerazi/AKS-CI-CD-Project/README.md

-# Goal of this project is to deploy an application in Azure Cloud using AKS using Docker, Ansible, Terraform and CI/CD Pipelines.
+# Goal of this project is to deploy an application in Azure Cloud using AKS, Docker, Ansible, Terraform and CI/CD Pipelines.

 Backend module with Java 11 and uses Spring Boot library.